 Also Try These: Healthy Butterfingers – Healthy Candy Bars

 If you’ve never had an oatmeal fudge bar before, imagine eating a homemade oatmeal cookie sandwich with a layer of smooth chocolate fudge in the middle.

 That’s pretty much what this recipe tastes like.

 Oh!
 Except I forgot to mention the BEST part!

-Instead of using any oil in the recipe, I made these bars even more delicious by adding peanut butter!
-Basically, they contain all my favorite foods in one hand-held dessert!
+Instead of using any oil in the recipe, I made these bars even more delicious by adding peanut butter.

 If you are not a peanut butter addict like I am, you have many alternative options for these bars, including almond butter, cashew butter, coconut butter, or even sunbutter.